nickjanssen/angus/README.md

 One special note: the `scss/` folder also contains an `_includes.scss` file which gets auto generated.
 This file contains all Sass library definitions you have put inside `config.js`.

 ### Final note
-I recommend that you add a `components` folder and structure your AngularJS files in there in a modularized fashion.
+If you're using AngularJS, I recommend that you add a `components` folder and structure your AngularJS files in there in a modularized fashion.
 Please see the [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub).

 ## License